aoterodelaroza/acpdb/README.md

 `method.s` (the property type for the properties is assumed to be ENERGY_DIFFERENCE).
 If no METHOD is given, the evaluations are not inserted.

+The name of the inserted structures is the structure file name (minus the extension) preceded by a prefix (`prefix.s`).
+The name of the inserted properties is determined by the "@fieldasrxn" keyword in the din file header.
+It can be:

+- 999: the name is given as a separate field right after the reference energy.

+- A number > 0: the corresponding structure name in order of appearance in the din file formula.

+- Anything else: a concatenation of all the structure names separated by an underscore.

+The property name constructed in this way is preceded by the same prefix as in the structure name (`prefix.s`).
+By default, this prefix is the set name (`name.s`) followed by a dot, but can be changed with the PREFIX keyword.
+If no prefix follows the PREFIX keyword, the prefix is removed.

 #### Methods